TYPE DESIGN INFORMATION PAGE last updated on Sun Jul 27 23:37:45 EDT 2014

 BenBenWorld (or: BB Bureau)

-Benoît Bodhuin (aka Ben Ben) lived in Tournai, Belgium, but seems now to be in "chti" country, i.e., in Villeneuve d'Ascq, France.
+Benoît Bodhuin (aka Ben Ben) lived in Tournai, Belgium, and after a brief spell in "chti" country, i.e., in Villeneuve d'Ascq, France, he relocated to Nantes in France.
 He studied mathematics and graphic design.
 Freelance graphic designer since 2004.
 In 2011, he set up Benben World at MyFonts.

 Designer of the pixel fonts Logotix (2004), Latham and 5x7 Negatie Moyenne.
 In 2010, he made the paperclip face La Pipo, which was published in 2011 by Die Gestalten.
 He created the commercial angular sans face S-L (2006) which was originally made for the University of Arts Saint-Luc in Tournai.
 It was published by Volcano.

 Commercial faces include S-L Bold (2012, a hexagonal face based on his design at St. Luc in 2006), Zigzag (2012, Volcano Type; a font originally made for the Vivat theater), and Marianne (2012, BenBenWorld: an inline and modular typeface family).

 Open every day except Sunday, 9-5: Mont des Arts, Boulevard de l'Empereur 4, 1000, Bruxelles.
 They have a good old book collection, but only a rather minimal collection of books on typography.
 [Google] [More] ⦿

 Bjorn Capens (possibly from Beveren andor Antwerpen, Belgium) made these typefaces at Fontasia International in the mid 1990s: Blake (an avant-garde face after the comic strip album Blake and Mortimer), Suske en Wiske, Karolingisch, and Unciaal.
 The original link disappeared.
 Alternate URL.
 Blake is at Dafont.